carlhenrikrolf/microtonOS/learn/burmese.md

 > [!warning]
 > My knowledge of Burmese music is limited, so mistakes are very likely.
 If you know something I don't, please raise an issue on Github.

+Burmese music frequently use instruments such as the pattala (a kind of xylophone) and the saung gauk (a kind of harp).
+The tuning of these instruments can vary widely, but below are two suggestions on how to tune the four most common scales.

 |              | 17edo | 24edo |
 |--------------|-------|-------|
 | ည့င်လုံ (hyin loun) | 5, 7, 10, 15, 17 | 7, 10, 14, 21, 24 |